novakin/dns-failover-cloudflare-monit/README.md

 ## How does it work ?

-Best configuration requires 3 servers : primary, secondary and monit server.
+Best configuration requires 3 servers : primary webserver, secondary webserver and monit server.
 Still works with only two servers.

-Cloudflare DNS is configured to redirect internet traffic to  the primary server.
+Cloudflare DNS is configured to redirect internet traffic to  the primary webserver.

-Monit is constantly checking health of primary server.
+Monit is constantly checking health of primary webserver.

-If primary web server stops to respond to ping, monit will launch a script.
-That script will modifiy CLoudflare DNS entry to redirect traffic to second webserver.
+If primary webserver stops responding to ping requests, monit will launch a script.
+The script will modifiy Cloudflare DNS entry to redirect traffic to second webserver.

-Once primary webserver responds to ping again, Cloudflare DNS entry will be modified again
+Once primary webserver responds to ping again, a second script will be started and Cloudflare DNS entry will be updated to redirect traffic to primary webserver.

 ## Installation